 Groundwater quality in wells near the ocean is of considerable importance because this is the most likely area where intrusion of seawater would first be detected.
-The southern coastal nested wells site is monitored under agreement with San Luis Obispo County and provides quarterly water quality sampling of general mineral and physical water quality constituents, subject to access constraints for the protection of endangered species (Figure 3-3).
-In addition to monitoring this coastal site for water quality, the TG has assessed the cost of updating coastal monitoring near the former nested well site 13K2-K6 adjacent to Oso Flaco Lake and recommends replacement of these wells.
+The coastal nested wells, 11N36W12C01, 12C02, and 12C03, are monitored under agreement with SLO PWD and allow quarterly water quality sampling of general mineral and physical water quality constituents, subject to access constraints for the protection of endangered species (Table 3-1).
+In addition to monitoring this coastal site for water quality, the TG has assessed the cost of updating coastal monitoring near the former nested wells 11N36W13K02 through 13K06 adjacent to Oso Flaco Lake and recommends replacement of these wells.